top of page

 Duncan Pirie Cup

-Class 12: Championship Class (17 years and over)
+Class 12: Championship Class

 Slow Air, March, Strathspey and Reel - All tunes should be Scottish